GraemeMalcolm/data-stuff/05-exercise-stream-analytics.md

 7. In the storage browser, select **Blob containers** and then open the **data** container.
 8. In the **data** container, navigate through the folder hierarchy, which includes a folder for the current year, with subfolders for the month, day, and hour.
 9. In the folder for the hour, select the file that has been created, which should have a name similar to **0_xxxxxxxxxxxxxxxx.json**.
-10. On the page for the file, select **Edit**, and review the contents of the file; which should consist of a JSON record for each 10 second period, showing the number of messages received from IOT devices, like this:
+10. On the page for the file, select **Edit**, and review the contents of the file; which should consist of a JSON record for each 10 second period, showing the number of messages received from IoT devices, like this:

     ```
     {"starttime":"2021-10-23T01:02:13.2221657Z","endtime":"2021-10-23T01:02:23.2221657Z","device":"iotdevice","messages":2}